our green printing practices | deforestation | advice

 #3.
 Use green papers (either FSC-certified, 100% recycled, or tree-free).
 We wish all paper mills would get with it and start using only 100% recycled pulp to make their papers (or better yet, use only 100% post-consumer waste pulp!).
 We’re not quite there yet.
 In the meantime, we printers have to take the responsibility on ourselves.
 So you, printer, are in a powerful position: you can offer your customers papers that harm the planet.
 Or you encourage / nudge / persuade / charm your customers into choosing papers that won’t harm the planet.
 The scariest papers, to us, have virgin tree content that isn’t FSC certified: those trees could come from anywhere.
 They could be old growth, they could come from clear cutting, who knows.
 Make sure to have at least some 100% post-consumer waste recycled papers in your offerings to customers (like Mohawk Loop), as well as a tree-free paper too (like Crane’s Lettra).
 If you have to use papers that have virgin fibers in them, make sure those papers are at least FSC-certified; this certification is proof that sustainable forestry practices were followed in the creation of the paper.
 (100% recycled papers can also be FSC-certified—in this case, the certification is proof that the paper actually has the recycled content that it says it does).

 #4.
 Practice environmental printing practices in your shop.
-It isn’t rocket science.
-Recycle your printing plates (you can use our metal and plastic-backed plate recycling program if you get your plates from us).
+It isn’t hard or time consuming.
 Recycle your paper.
 Don’t pour stuff down the drain that you shouldn’t.
 Choose low VOC solvents and so on.
 (You can read about the green printing things we do in our shop).
 Make sure to communicate to your customers what you’re doing—on your web site, on your facebook page, in whatever materials you can.
 This will all help your business as well as the planet.